 Myth: The City Staff has not asked for input from the local residents

 There has been a very large amount of outreach to the community.
 Four public meetings were held prior to the Feasibility Study City council vote to solicit both oral and written feedback from residents, including one held while walking the trail and a focused meeting with the Lozano Lane residents.
-Since the approval of the study in August 2018, an additional public outreach meeting was held in December 2018, and another community meeting will be held March 30, 2019 on the trail.
+Since the approval of the study in August 2018, an additional public outreach meeting was held in December 2018, and another community meeting was held March 30, 2019 on the actual trail path.
 There was another public meeting on April 24, 2019.

 Myth: The trail will be unfenced against a steep slope of the creek bed

-The feasibility plan for the trail includes a fence that will run along the edge of the creek.
+The feasibility plan for the trail includes a fence that will run along the edge of the creek along the length of the trail behind La Mar, the portion with a 12 foot width.
 Residents, including children, will not be able to fall accidentally into the creek.

 Myth: It will be too narrow to for cyclists and walkers to pass

 The trail will be 10 feet wide, with a 2 foot shoulder in most locations.
 This will allow pedestrians and cyclists to easily pass each other.
 In the area between E. Estates and Blaney, it will be 8 feet wide with two- 2 foot shoulders.
-This is wider than the current creekside trail by 2 feet, and includes an extra 2 foot shoulder as well (the trail near the Creekside Bridge has only one shoulder).
+This is wider than the current Creekside Park trail, and includes an extra 2 foot shoulder (the trail near the Creekside Bridge has only one shoulder).

 Myth: Seventeen trees will be cut down and/or the creek will be harmed